Special Educational Needs and Disabilities Information

 * Appointments with individual teachers

-* Annual reviews (for those with a Statement or Education Health & Care Plan)
+* Annual reviews (for those with an Education Health & Care Plan)

 The school provides information for parents through: